dinau/imguin/README.md

   Notice(2): Doesn't work well.
   Notice(3): Works well only if it is compiled debug mode.
   Notice(4): Use nim-2.0.2
-  Notice(5): I don't know why can't be compiled on Lunux.
+  Notice(5): I don't know why can't be compiled on Linux.

 ## Selection backend compiler